rancher/elemental/doc/DEVELOPMENT.md

     ```

     The version should include the `GIT_COMMIT` value that was set in the steps just above.
-    You can override the `GIT_COMMIT` variable when building the `elemental-toolkit` to test upgrades without actual code changes.
+    You can override the `GIT_COMMIT` variable when building the `elemental-toolkit` to verify upgrades without actual code changes.

 1. Troubleshoot eventual issues